corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/database-management.md

 If a CorDapp does not include the required migration scripts for each `MappedSchema`, you can generate and inspect them before they are applied:

-1. Deploy the CorDapp on your node (copy the `.jar` into the `cordapps` folder).
+1. Deploy the CorDapp on your node (copy the JAR into the `cordapps` folder).
 2. Locate the name of the `MappedSchema` object containing the new contract state entities.
 3. Call the database management tool:
 `java -jar corda-tools-database-manager-${corda_version}.jar --base-directory /path/to/node --create-migration-sql-for-cordapp com.example.MyMappedSchema`.
 This generates a file called `my-mapped-schema.changelog-master.sql` in a folder called `migration` in the `base-directory`.
 If no `MappedSchema` object is specified, the tool generates one SQL file for each schema defined in the CorDapp.
 4. Inspect the file(s) to ensure correctness.
 This is a standard SQL file with some Liquibase metadata as comments.
-5. Create a `.jar` containing the `migration` folder (`originalCorDappName-migration.jar`).
+5. Create a JAR containing the `migration` folder (`originalCorDappName-migration.jar`).
-6. Deploy the `.jar` in the node’s `cordapps` folder with the CorDapp by running `jar cvf /path/to/node/cordapps/MyCordapp-migration.jar migration` in the node’s base directory.
+6. Deploy the JAR in the node’s `cordapps` folder with the CorDapp by running `jar cvf /path/to/node/cordapps/MyCordapp-migration.jar migration` in the node’s base directory.

 Test the migration by running with the database management tool and inspecting the output file.